-Everything about Chateau Fayat Pomerol Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Fayat Pomerol with wine tasting notes and wine with food pairings.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Fayat, History, Overview